 Among Savaria's products, approximately 1,800 parts are used in total.
 Savaria acquires 80% of required parts from outside sources and assembles the final products.
 Drawings of the various components used to assemble final products are submitted to sub-contractors that supply these parts to Savaria on a "just-in-time basis".
 Suppliers compete on price, delivery, service and quality.
-Most parts are stocked for four-week cycles and approximately 47% are purchased in Canadian dollars.
+The inventory turnover rate is about fourteen-weeks.
+Approximately 35% of purchases are made in Canadian dollars.